rolandjlevy/next-redirects-from-csv/README.md

 # Build Next.js redirects from a CSV file

 > This app builds a list of redirects from a CSV file and writes it to an output file.
 This gets imported into next.config.js where redirects are handled in Next.js.
-> The format for each redirect needs to be:
+> The format for each redirect should be:

 ```json
 {